avna1/Run-MySQL-phpMyAdmin-using-Docker/README.md

 <hr/>

 ### INTRODUCTION

-For our Web application development project, we chose to create a Food ordering website.
-The website is called Foodly.
 Installing a relational database set with an electronic administration device is an exceptionally normal prerequisite for an extensive variety of software projects.
 Not too many years ago, programmers expected to download and install these parts manually into our machines to have the option to work.
 In any case, because of container-based technologies like docker, we can make our environment up and running in 3 simple steps.

 #### Wht is Docker?